TKzizo/GO-lab/ReadMe.md

         }

      ```
+>> ## Interfaces:
+        //due  to my laziness and fatigue this is section is going to be treated tomorrow morning , my apologies to anyone that was exceprcting this and i know that's just me remeding my loneliness

 >#### Reference
    - all appreciation goes to FreeCodeCamp and Micheal Van Sickle for the inspiration and help with the creation of this document.